Illegal, unreported and unregulated fishing: Africa

-In Eastern Africa, the coasts in Tanzania suffer the use of trawlers from foreign vessels, which impact the ecosystem, fish and crustaceans, upon which artisanal fishers rely: this can create food scarcity, and possible job losses for the local fishermen.
-Moreover, the coasts are subjected to bycatch of turtles and dolphins.
-The problem of IUU fishing in Mozambique and Tanzania sometimes derives from artisanal fishermen themselves, who fish during closed seasons in protected areas, and buy illegal catch from other vessels, to process it and sold it in exchange for shrimps, which are overfished.
+In Eastern Africa, the coasts in Tanzania suffer the use of trawlers from foreign vessels, which impact the ecosystem, fish and crustaceans, upon which fishers rely: this can create food scarcity, and possible job losses for the local fishermen.
+The coasts are subjected to bycatch of turtles and dolphins.
+The problem of IUU fishing in Mozambique and Tanzania sometimes derives from fishermen themselves, who fish during closed seasons in protected areas, and buy illegal catch from other vessels, to process it and sell it in exchange for shrimp, which are overfished.
 The country also suffers the use of dynamite fishing, which destroys coral reefs, sea-grass beds, mangroves, and salt marshes, thus compromising the habitat.
 In Kenya, the overexploitation of some kinds of fish has led to a disproportionate increase in their forage, such as the sea urchin, which feeds on the reef, thus reducing the coral cover dramatically.